doubleII/Test/Angular/Checklists/0001-creating-angular-app.md

 ## Connect to the rest-api

+1. Solution.
-1. Create in Visual Studio Web-Api Project.
+   * Create in Visual Studio Web-Api Project.
-2. Install `Microsoft.AspNet.WebApi.Cors` Nuget package.
+   * Install `Microsoft.AspNet.WebApi.Cors` Nuget package.
-3. Open `WebApiConfig.cs` and passt into the `Register`the following code:
+   * Open `WebApiConfig.cs` and passt into the `Register`the following code:
 ```
 EnableCorsAttribute cors = new EnableCorsAttribute("*", "*", "*");
             config.EnableCors(cors);